Ryde Carnival Association Purpose

 - ensure there are sufficient volunteers to carry out the work of organising the Carnivals each year

 - encourage participation of all sectors of the community through promoting the event and giving community grants to help with the cost of entries

 - commission some performances from musicians and carnival artists to enhance the procession

-We also create our Carnival Queens float that, together with the Carnival Queens team, promotes our Carnival by attending other island carnivals and getting involved in various events.
+We also create our Carnival Royalty float that, together with the Carnival Royalty Team and the Entourage, promotes our Carnival by attending other island carnivals, carnivals on the mainland and getting involved in various additional events.